Log in

 Example money guide

-And to get this number as high as possible so I could invest and have a big cushion of money before leaving 9-5 life.
+And get this number as high as possible so I could invest more money and save a big cushion of money before leaving 9-5 life.

 Example money guide